Kaggle/docker-python/README.md

 >>>
 ```

-Once that's working, add the necessary lines to our `Dockerfile`.
-(In this case, that would mean adding `pip install coolpackage` to the end section of the Dockerfile.)
+Once that's working, add the necessary lines to our [Dockerfile](https://github.com/Kaggle/docker-python/blob/master/Dockerfile).
+(In this case, that would mean adding `pip install coolpackage` to the last section.)
 Then submit your pull request, and you're all set!